 Today’s security environment is unpredictable.
-Threats can come from state and non-state actors, including terrorism and other asymmetrical threats, cyber attacks and hybrid warfare, where the lines between conventional and unconventional forms of conflict become blurred.
-The challenge of responding and adapting to these hazards is compounded by trends that have radically transformed the security environment.
+Threats can come from state and non-state actors in the form of terrorist attacks but also cyberattacks and hybrid warfare, which can blur the lines between conventional and unconventional forms of conflict.
+They can also come from climate change and natural disasters such as floods, fires and earthquakes, and from biohazards such as the COVID-19 pandemic.
+The challenge of adapting and responding to these different types of threats is compounded by trends that have radically transformed the security environment.

-Over time, with the reduction in military investment and the privatisation of previously government-owned assets, a heavy reliance on civilian enablers, bound by commercial practices, has developed.
+With the reduction in military investments and the privatisation of previously government-owned assets, a heavy reliance on civilian enablers, bound by commercial practices, has developed.

 - Assured continuity of government and critical government services: for instance the ability to make decisions, communicate them and enforce them in a crisis;

 - Resilient energy supplies: back-up plans and power grids, internally and across borders;

 - Ability to deal effectively with uncontrolled movement of people, and to de-conflict these movements from NATO’s military deployments;